 What is an 'invitation to treat' in contract law?

 A good way of looking at the difference between the two terms is that an offer is a definite promise to be bound on specific terms, whereas an invitation to treat is only an indication that someone is prepared to receive offers with the view of forming a binding contract.

-The main situation where an invitation is mistaken for an offer is in advertising.
+The main situation in which an invitation is mistaken for an offer is in advertising.
 Advertising is not an offer, but rather an attempt to induce offers.
 Advertising is therefore classed under contract law as an invitation to treat.

 Similarly, the ‘exhibition of goods for sale’ can be confused as an offer when really it is an invitation to treat.
 When goods are displayed in a store this constitutes an invitation to customers to make offers to purchase the items.

 Are you looking for expert legal advice?
 We can put you in touch with a local specialist solicitor free of charge.
-So, if you are seeking legal advice, please call us at 0800 1777 162.
+So, if you are seeking legal advice, please call us on 0800 1777 162.

-- Last Updated on 30/11/2011
+- Last Updated on 31/03/2014